 - The full tool list: all you will ever need.

-- Quality tools: easy to clean up.
-Make them last a lifetime.
+- See how easy it is to clean up.
+Make tools last a lifetime.

 How Many Coats of Primer for Any Situation?
 You’ll Like the Answer.